nestybox/sysbox-ee/docs/quickstart/kind.md

    required during the image build process (i.e, you can revert the config once the build completes if you wish).

+NOTE: if using the Ubuntu Docker snap package, edit the `/var/snap/docker/current/etc/docker/daemon.json` file instead of `/etc/docker/daemon.json` below.
+You can tell if you are using the Docker snap package if `which docker` yields `/snap/bin/docker`.

 ```console
 # more /etc/docker/daemon.json
 {